Competition Bureau wins deceptive marketing case against Cineplex

 Cineplex ordered to pay a record penalty of nearly $39 million dollars

-GATINEAU, QC, Sept.
-23, 2024 /CNW/ - Today, the Competition Tribunal ruled in favour of the Competition Bureau and found that Cineplex engaged in drip pricing by adding a mandatory $1.50 online booking fee.
+GATINEAU, QC, le 23 sept.
+2024 /CNW/ - Today, the Competition Tribunal ruled in favour of the Competition Bureau and found that Cineplex engaged in drip pricing by adding a mandatory $1.50 online booking fee.

 The Tribunal determined that the representations on Cineplex's website and mobile application constituted drip pricing and that consumers were deceived by contradictory and incomplete information on Cineplex's tickets page.